-

 Affiliations

-with private equity firms, as these latter institutions are exclusively business-focused and profit-driven.
+equity firms, as these latter institutions are exclusively business-focused and profit-driven.
+Though challenging in the current

 -